 These tickets are not covered by any eased up rebooking rules.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.

 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

-LATAM issues these tickets in booking class Z. Partners are few, but thy do credit a lot in this booking class.
-This information is subject to change as LATAM will leave Oneworld alliance in the future:
+LATAM issues these tickets in booking class Z. Partners are few, but they do credit a lot in this booking class: